 EGM: I think this will be something interesting to revisit as you continue with the show.
 The long, drawn out nature is also something that you will have to become accustomed to.
 There’s this distinct juxtaposition between the naturalistic and the supernaturalistic in Twin Peaks.
 And I think you’ve noticed that in this sequence and others.
 Is the supernatural just a lens for viewing the natural, or is there more to it?
 Is the supernatural element real, or is it a metaphor?

 JS: Before, I thought it was a metaphor, but after watching this latest episode, I no longer feel that way.
 It seemed like they pretty clearly presented BOB and his essence — Phillip Gerard in the interrogation room, he basically becomes possessed in that scene and talks strangely, outside of the norm.
-I though all the dreams and the supernatural stuff with the Giant could be interpreted however the viewer wanted, but now I’m leaning towards it as being real for the characters.
+I thought all the dreams and the supernatural stuff with the Giant could be interpreted however the viewer wanted, but now I’m leaning towards it as being real for the characters.
 They’re trying to create this strange narrative — especially for Cooper — of what is real and what isn’t.
 And he is the kind of guy who is open to pretty much anything.
 And he is leaning towards there being something more.
 I might think differently later on, but that’s where I am right now.

 EGM: Last time we talked you absolutely didn’t believe that Killer BOB was real.
 And now that you’re falling more on the side of the supernatural being real, maybe that is changed, but, considering that case, who do you believe killed Laura Palmer?